What is Hyperbaric Oxygen Therapy? How does it work?

-How do I find out if HBO is for me?
+How do I find out if Hyperbaric Oxygen Therapy is for me?

 If you have a wound that hasn’t healed in four weeks, ask your doctor.
 He will evaluate your wound.
-He will decide if HBO is for you.
+He will decide if hyperbaric wound care is for you.

 Can someone stay with me during HBO?

 To protect the privacy of our patients, family members may not remain with you during your treatment.
 A waiting room is provided for their comfort.
 A trained staff member is always in the room during treatment.
 You can communicate with them at any time

 We put safety first.
 We will provide you with clothing to wear during your treatment.
 Please do not wear any of the following items when you come to the center for HBO therapy:

 - Nail polish that has been on less than 24 hours.
 You can paint your nails at least 24 hours before an HBO treatment.

 - Contact lenses